berops/claudie/docs/creating-claudie-backup/creating-claudie-backup.md

 mc alias set claudie-minio http://127.0.0.1:9000 <ACCESSKEY> <SECRETKEY>
 ```

 !!! note "Provide the access and secret key for minio.
-The default can be found in the github [repository] (https://github.com/berops/claudie/tree/master/manifests/claudie/minio/secrets).
+The default can be found in the github repository in the `manifests/claudie/minio/secrets` folder.
 If you have not changed them, we strongly encourage you to do so!"

 Download the state into the backup folder